VegaDeftwing/opinionatedeng/opinionatedeng.md

 from now on you can just open a terminal and type `yay` followed by your password to run updates.

-# Chapter 2- So Why Did I do all of that exactly?
+## So Why Did I do all of that exactly?

 Linux makes development of code particularly easy, so, let's write some code!